atas/lowercase-dashed-route/README.md

 Requires .NET 4.0 or .NET 4.5.

 <h3>What is new in 1.1 ?</h3>
-New: Support for 'namespace' constrains are added.<br />
+New: Support for 'namespace' constraints are added.<br />
 New: Added support for Areas.<br />
 New: Many new overloads for the class constructor.<br />